RaviTambade/TAP/notes/01_tfl_framework/Contents/tflculture.md

 You often hear that companies approach institutions like **IITs and NITs**.
 Why?
 Not simply because students studied a particular syllabus.
 Companies recognize a **culture**.
 They see an environment where students have developed habits such as:

-* learning continuously,
+* Learning continuously,
-* solving problems independently,
+* Solving problems independently,
-* working with others,
+* Working with others,
-* communicating clearly,
+* Communicating clearly,
-* taking responsibility,
+* Taking responsibility,
-* respecting deadlines,
+* Respecting deadlines,
-* contributing to projects,
+* Contributing to projects,
-* accepting feedback,
+* Accepting feedback,
-* and behaving professionally.
+* And behaving professionally.
 The curriculum may tell you **what to learn**.
 But culture determines **how you learn, how you behave and what you become**.

 # What is TAP Learning Culture?

 TAP — **Transflower Acceleration Program** — is designed around a simple philosophy:  **Don't prepare students only for interviews.
-Prepare them for professional life.**

-A student doesn't simply attend lectures.
+Prepare them for professional life.**  A student doesn't simply attend lectures.
 The student enters a learning ecosystem.

 ### Learn → Practice → Struggle → Fail → Reflect → Improve → Contribute → Demonstrate